premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 <blockquote>

 - Functional interfaces like Function like Function, Consumer, Supplier, Predicate
-- All these are part of java.util.function package.
+- All these are part of `java.util.function package`.

 </blockquote>
 </details>

 ---

-21. How would you convert object of type Iterable to stream ?
+21. How would you convert object of type Iterable to Stream ?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)